Boot on Bare Metal

 Step 4 — Author the config

-Create a config file with values for the image's template.
-If you used the example Caddy image from the build-and-push guide, it expects a Name field:
+Generate a starter config from the image's schema and edit it to fit your host.
+If you used the example Caddy image from the build-and-push guide, it expects domain and name fields:

 Step 5 — Create a release